fg-research/website/blog/product/posts/lstm-ad-ecg-anomaly-detection.rst

 .. raw:: html

     <p>
-    The LSTM-AD model predicts the time series with a multivariate stacked LSTM model.
+    The LSTM-AD model predicts the future values of the time series with a multivariate stacked LSTM model.
     </p>

     <p>